CreativeLau/Mini-DSO/README.md

 # Mini-DSO
 This is a simple oscilloscope made with STC MCU.

-You can use this Mini DSO to observe wave.
+You can use this Mini DSO to observe waveform.

 Time Interval: 100us-500ms

 Voltage Range: 0-30V

-Draw Mode: Verctor or Dots
+Draw Mode: Vector or Dots

 ![image](/pic/IMG_6270.JPG)

 Material list: